 That’s why I’ve created a whole set of rules and guidelines for myself so that I’m always working to become a better listener.

 I’ve seen some terrible sales presentations, and they generally contain one or more of these elements (often all 3):

 - They don’t listen to understand the needs before the presentation

 - They don’t listen to the prospect’s reaction during and after the presentation

 - They assumptive jump into solving a problem that never existed

-There’s 2 different types of listening: passive and active listening.
-Passive listening is like when your listening to the radio or TV in the background with very little engagement.
+There are two different types of listening: passive and active listening.
+Passive listening is like when you’re listening to the radio or TV in the background with very little engagement.
 You don’t want your client to feel like you are passively listening to them.
 Active listening is when you’re listening with a purpose.
-You’re truly engaged, and your client can tell.
+You’re genuinely engaged, and your client can tell.

 The Magnificent 7 Steps to Better Listening

 Here are some of the techniques I practice and rules I’ve set for myself to become a better listener.
 You can use these to boost your listening skills, too.
 In honor of some pretty cool western movies (past and present), I’m going to call these The Magnificent 7: